Meet Luke Penner

 Luke lives for aerobatics.
 A Manitoban through-and-through, he has been a pilot and flight instructor since 2003.
 Three years later, he began flying aerobatics in a Pitts S2B bi-plane and went on to compete successfully in international aerobatics for which he is often on the podium.

-Some of Luke’s accomplishments include Winner of Sportsman U.S. 2016 National Championships, fourth place overall finish at the 2018 US Nationals Intermediate category, 2018 Intermediate Canadian National Aerobatic Championships, third place overall at the 2019 US Nationals in the Advanced Category, third place overall 2020 Canadian Nationals Advanced category
+Some of Luke’s accomplishments include Winner of Sportsman U.S. 2016 National Championships,, 2018 Intermediate Canadian National Aerobatic Championships, third place overall at the 2019 US Nationals in the Advanced Category, third place overall 2020 Canadian Nationals Advanced category.
+Second and third place finishes at the 2021 + 2022 US nationals and most recently, was named captain of Team Canada after finishing first overall at the 2022 Canadian Nationals.

 As a flight instructor, Luke has trained hundreds of commercial pilots who have gone on to work for airlines all over the world.
 His passion does centre around aerobatics, however, and over the years, he has given over a thousand aerobatic Rides of Your Life!